Claken/Cub3d_VM/README.md

 # How to launch a game

-To use the program, first of all, you need to compile it with the following command :
+To use the program, first of all, you need to compile it with the following command at the root of the project :
 ```bash
   make
 ```